Development and publication of an Exposure Draft

 Unlike a Discussion Paper, an Exposure Draft sets out a specific proposal in the form of a proposed Standard (or amendment to an existing Standard).

 The development of an Exposure Draft begins with the IASB considering:

 - issues on the basis of staff research and recommendations;

-- suggestions made by the IFRS Advisory Council, working groups and accounting standard-setters, and arising from public education sessions.
+- suggestions made by the IFRS Advisory Council, Consultative groups and accounting standard-setters, and arising from public education sessions.